-- c)Based on such audit procedures that has been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11(e), as provided under (i) & (ii) above, contain any material misstatement. - v.
-No dividend has been declared and paid by the Company during the year which is in compliance with section 123 of the Act - 3.
+- c)Based on such audit procedures that has been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11(e), as provided under (i) & (ii) above, contain any material misstatement. - No dividend has been declared and paid by the Company during the year which is in compliance with section 123 of the Act. - Based on our examination and according to the information and explanations given to us, the Company's books of account are maintained manually, therefore, assessment and reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 is not applicable. - 3.
 With respect to the matter to be included in the Auditors' report under Section 197(16): In our opinion and according to the information and explanations given to us, since no remuneration has been paid by the Company to its directors during the year, therefore the reporting under the section 197 of the Act is not applicable to the Company.
 The Ministry of Corporate Affairs has not prescribed other details under section 197(16) which are required to be commented upon by us.